rayandasoriya/PipelineProject-DevOps/README.md

 15. [Checkbox-Analysis](https://github.ncsu.edu/jnshah2/CSC519-Project/tree/Milestone2/server/ansible-srv/roles/checkbox-analysis)
 16. [iTrust-Analysis](https://github.ncsu.edu/jnshah2/CSC519-Project/tree/Milestone2/server/ansible-srv/roles/itrust-analysis)

 We will run the `site.yml` file with the inventory (to target the Jenkins server) to install these dependencies and run the build for checkbox.io and iTrust.
-There is also a `variables.yml` file with a list of all the variables that we have used throughout the play.
+There is also a [`variables.yml`](https://github.ncsu.edu/jnshah2/CSC519-Project/blob/Milestone2/server/ansible-srv/variables.yml) file with a list of all the variables that we have used throughout the play.
 We use the following command:

 ```
 ansible-playbook site.yml -i inventory
 ```
-A snippet of the successful completion of the ansible playbook is illustrated below:
+A snippet of the successful completion of the ansible playbook is added below:

 <img width="1440" alt="jenkins" src="./resources/script.png">

+Once complete, the jenkins server will be available at [192.168.33.100:9999](http://192.168.33.100:9999)

 <img width="1440" alt="jenkins" src="./resources/jenkins.png">